diskbuster/papersats/README.md

 ## The challenge
 It takes some time and technical knowledge to handcraft and mange a bunch of PaperSats Cards.

 A consistent build process, should be supported by an script that adds a bulk of wallets to lnbits an enable the Boltcard and LNDhub URL extensions.
 With that, all the needed keys should in the lnbits database for further setup steps.

+A web app for checking the wallet balance and refill if needed should be reachable by scanning the QR code sticker.

+This is a white paper under development and will be revised from time to time.

 Thank you for reading and get in touch for participation.